DeepaliCS/GeneticAlgorithmMutations/README.md

 The concept is based on evolution and understanding whether why some patterns of mutation are better than others i.e - which genetics survive and which die off.

+Objective: Fidn the best possible solution to the Scales Problem using Search and Fitness optimization methods.

 ## Creation Info
 The project was created in Eclipse IDE, written in Java.